backstage/backstage/docs/features/software-catalog/external-integrations.md

 } from '@backstage/plugin-catalog-backend';
 import { CatalogProcessorParser } from '.';

-// Change this key to if the processor has undergone major changes
+// It's recommended to always bump the CACHE_KEY version if you make
-// and the existing cache data is no longer compatible. const CACHE_KEY = 'v1';
+// changes to the processor implementation or CacheItem. const CACHE_KEY = 'v1';

 // CacheItem is our cache containing ETag used in the upstream request
-// as well as the processing result used when the Etag matches. type CacheItem = {
+// as well as the processing result used when the Etag matches.
+// Bump the CACHE_KEY version if you make any changes to this type. type CacheItem = {
   etag: string;
   entity: Entity;